All business owners know a penny saved is a penny earned.

 For Individuals: Individuals are unable to obtain key person insurance.
 That is something that a firm purchases to protect itself from financial loss if a key employee is unable to work due to illness or death.

-For Businesses: Key person insurance premiums are not tax deductible if the business is the beneficiary.
+For Businesses: Key person insurance premiums cannot be claimed as tax deductions if the business is the beneficiary.

 Can you write off life insurance premiums as a business expense if you are self-employed?

-Self-employed workers and freelancers cannot claim life insurance premiums as a business expense.
+Self-employed workers and freelancers cannot claim premiums as a business expense.
 They are treated the same way as individuals buying life insurance.

-Are premiums paid for key man insurance tax deductible?
+Are premiums paid for key person insurance tax deductible?

 A key person insurance policy typically benefits the firm.
-Because the firm will get the death benefit, the premiums can be deducted from its taxes.
+Because the firm will get the death benefit, the firm can deduct premiums from its taxes.
 The death benefit is deductible, but not the premiums.
-Because the premiums are paid with after-tax cash, the firm will not be taxed on the life insurance payout.
+Because the premiums are paid with after-tax cash, the firm will not be taxed on the payout.

 However, there are two situations in which the premiums for key man insurance are tax deductible: